Justjeff211/sentinel-hub-lab/README.md

 # Sentinel Hub Lab

-A hands-on Azure SOC lab I'm building to understand how infrastructure, networking, telemetry and security monitoring come together in a realistic environment.
+A hands-on Azure SOC lab I built to understand how infrastructure, networking, telemetry and security monitoring come together in a realistic environment.

-This project is intentionally focused.
-The goal isn't to recreate an entire enterprise environment or implement every component at production depth.

-The goal is to build enough of the environment to generate realistic activity, collect useful security telemetry, and use Microsoft Sentinel to investigate what is happening.
+This project was intentionally focused.
+The goal was never to recreate an entire enterprise environment or implement every component at production depth — it was to build enough of the environment to generate realistic activity, collect useful security telemetry, and use Microsoft Sentinel to investigate what's happening.

-**Status: Work in progress**
+**Status: Paused**

+Azure Firewall, Bastion, VPN Gateway and running virtual machines cost real money the moment they exist, whether or not I'm actively using them.
+This is a self-funded lab, not something with a company card behind it, and I made the decision to stop rather than continue paying for infrastructure simply to keep an unfinished environment running.

+The network and identity layers were built and verified properly before I stopped.
+This isn't an abandoned half-attempt — it is a deliberate pause at a real, working milestone.

 ----------

-## What I'm Building
+## What I Set Out to Build

-The lab is based on a small **hub-and-spoke architecture in Azure South Africa North**.
+A small hub-and-spoke architecture in Azure South Africa North:

-It includes:

--   Azure Firewall

--   Azure Bastion
+-   Azure Firewall, Bastion and hub-and-spoke networking

 -   VPN Gateway

--   Hub and spoke networking

--   Active Directory

--   DNS

--   Microsoft Entra ID
+-   Active Directory, DNS and Microsoft Entra ID

 -   Windows and Linux workloads

 -   Kali Linux for controlled security testing

--   Sysmon

--   Zeek

--   Suricata
+-   Sysmon, Zeek and Suricata

--   Azure Monitor Agent
+-   Azure Monitor Agent feeding Log Analytics

--   Log Analytics

 -   Microsoft Sentinel

 -   Microsoft Defender XDR

--   Storage

--   Logic Apps
+-   Storage and Logic Apps for retention and automation

--   KQL
+-   KQL for investigation and hunting

--   Terraform
+-   Terraform for infrastructure as code

--   GitHub Actions
+-   GitHub Actions for repository automation

-Not every component will be explored to the same depth.

-Some components exist to provide the surrounding infrastructure and context for the SOC.
-Others are areas I intend to explore more deeply.
+The architecture was intentionally broader than what I ultimately implemented.
+Some components were infrastructure foundations, while others were intended to become part of the later detection, investigation and response workflow.

 ----------

 ## The Problem I'm Trying to Solve

-The main question behind this project is simple:

-> **If something happens in the environment, can I see it, understand what happened, investigate it and respond?**
+> If something happens in the environment, can I see it, understand what happened, investigate it and respond?

-A logistics environment can contain users, endpoints, servers, networks, branches and cloud services, all generating activity.

-From a SOC perspective, I want to be able to answer questions such as:
+From a SOC perspective, I want to be able to answer:

 -   What happened?